burki/asr-finetune/README.md

 # Installation from scratch

-1. Crate a folder of your choice in you $HOME HPC directory.
+1. Create a folder of your choice in you $HOME HPC directory.
 2. Pull the repo into the folder.
 3. Install packages in the [requirements.txt](requirements.txt) in your favorite environment.
    With Conda (tested):